Committees

 • Conduct all meetings.

-• Act as liaison with Vice President to whom the committee reports.
+• Act as liaison to the Vice President to whom the committee reports.

 • Approve and ensure accurate reporting and posting of committee minutes.